team-hopkins/percepteye/API_DOCUMENTATION.md

 ## Overview

-The Semantic Router is a middleware API that intelligently routes requests to appropriate feature APIs based on video and audio frame analysis using Gemini via OpenRouter.
+The Semantic Router is a middleware API that intelligently routes requests to appropriate feature APIs based on video and audio frame analysis using Google Gemini API directly.

 ## Base URL

 ```
 http://localhost:8000
 ```

 ## Authentication

 No authentication required for the router itself.
-Configure your Digital Ocean API credentials in the `.env` file.
+The router uses your Gemini API key configured in the `.env` file to communicate with Google's API.

 ---